 Confidentiality and Licensing Boards

-If you’re a female physician wondering where to start, I invite you to take my quiz at anniewright.com/quiz or connect with me directly.
-It’s designed to help you identify what kind of therapeutic support aligns with your unique needs and professional context, so you can take the next step toward being known — and healing — without fear.
+If you’re a physician and you’re not sure where to start, take my quiz at anniewright.com/quiz or connect with me directly.
+It’s built to help you figure out what kind of support actually fits your life and your work, so the next step toward being known, and toward healing, doesn’t have to be taken in the dark.

 Both/And: Professional Success and Personal Depletion Are Not Contradictions

-Elena is a partner at a consulting firm who told me she wakes up at 4 a.m. with her heart racing and doesn’t know why.
-She loves strategy, loves her clients, loves the intellectual challenge.
-What she doesn’t love — what she can barely articulate — is the cost: the missed bedtimes, the body that holds tension like a fist, the creeping suspicion that she’s become a function rather than a person.
-“I should be grateful,” she said.
-I told her gratitude and exhaustion aren’t mutually exclusive.
+Ashley knows this bind from a different chair.
+She’s a partner at a consulting firm, forty-four, and she came in describing the same thing I hear constantly: she wakes at 4 a.m. with her heart going and no idea why.
+She loves the strategy, loves her clients, loves the intellectual charge of the work.
+What she can barely put into words is the cost.
+The bedtimes she keeps missing.
+The body that holds tension like a closed fist.
+The creeping suspicion that she’s become a function instead of a person.
+“I should be grateful,” she told me, almost as a warning to herself.
+I told her that gratitude and exhaustion aren’t mutually exclusive, that they live in the body side by side all the time.

-Both/And means Elena can be genuinely passionate about her career and genuinely depleted by it.
-She can appreciate her privilege and still acknowledge that the pace is unsustainable.
+Both/And is the whole point here.
+Ashley can be genuinely passionate about her career and genuinely depleted by it.
+She can appreciate her privilege and still say, out loud, that the pace can’t hold.
 She can want to stay and need things to change.
-Burnout in driven women isn’t a failure of gratitude.
-It’s the predictable consequence of a nervous system that was wired for vigilance being asked to sustain peak performance indefinitely without rest.
+Burnout in a driven woman isn’t a failure of gratitude.
+It’s what predictably happens when a nervous system that was wired early for vigilance gets asked to run at peak output, indefinitely, with no real rest built in.
+The same was true for Megan, and naming it that way, as a nervous-system reality rather than a character flaw, was the first thing that loosened its grip.

 The Systemic Lens: Why Self-Care Can’t Fix What Workplaces Broke